adrybakov/rad-tools/docs/source/user-guide/module/crystal/lattice.rst

 Bravais lattices
 ================

-Bravais lattice classification follows specification from [1]_.
+Bravais lattice notation follows Setyawan and Curtarolo [1]_.

 For each type of Bravais lattice a class defined, for some classes there are several variations of lattice, each of which are treated under same class